Interview with Sébastien Cans

 There is no magic formula and above all there is a different approach for each sport:

-- Despite everything, the world ranking (As in tennis) works with a points system.
-Depending on the competitions in which they are present, the athletes score points.
-The more the competition counts, the more chances they have of winning points.
-You have to take a step back from this system because it is not very egalitarian for young people (If parents cannot get them to structures far with a lot of points and often, this can be detrimental to their ranking).
+- For Wake, it is difficult to compare performance figures from one event to another.
+Despite everything, the world ranking (as in tennis) works with a point system.
+According to the competitions where they are present, the athletes score points.
+The more competition counts the more chances they have of winning points.
+We must take a step back from this system because it is not very egalitarian for young people (If parents cannot bring them to structures far away with a lot of points and often, this can be detrimental to their ranking).

-A good news for the nautical industry and especially for the structures!
+Good news for boating and especially structures!